ACCESSIBILITY POLICY

 Persons with disabilities may use their own assistive devices as required when accessing goods or services provided by Via Cibo.

-A customer with a disability that is accompanied by guide dog, service animal or service dog will be allowed access to premises that are open to the public unless otherwise excluded by law.
-“No pet” policies do not apply to guide dogs, service animals and/or service dogs.
+A customer with a disability who is accompanied by a guide dog, service animal or service dog will be allowed access to premises that are open to the public unless otherwise excluded by law.
+“No pet” policies do not apply to guide dogs, service animals, and/or service dogs.

 Food Service Areas: